clutchwave/mikeroberto-blog/src/data/post/2024/blood-work-july-2024.md

  	- What happens with ferritin

 If I feel good, I'll keep doing it.
-If I feel bad I will not, even if numbers improve.
+If I feel bad I will not, even if numbers improve.</li>

+	-
 ## The GOOD(?): LIPIDS

 Now it's time for everyone's favorite: lipid panel!